Workers' Party of Turkey (2017): Ideology and program

-Party advocates freedoms, republicanism, democracy and secularism and positions itself against the racist, fascist and sectarian tendencies which became more widespread both in Turkey and in the world.
-In their publications and speeches of the party's members of parliament importance of social movements such as the women’s movement, the environmental movement and the LGBT movement underlined repeatedly.
-TİP also aims to create a democratic system where the people represent themselves and have the political power in the country, rather than this power being limited to the elite.
+The party advocates freedoms, republicanism, democracy and secularism and positions itself against the racist, fascist and sectarian tendencies which became more widespread both in Turkey and in the world.
+In their publications and speeches, the party's members of parliament voice their belief in the importance of social movements such as the women's movement, the environmental movement and the LGBT movement.
+The TİP also aims to create a democratic system where the people represent themselves and have the political power in the country, rather than this power being limited to the elite.
 In that sense, Erkan Baş urged for the implementation of participatory politics for all of the society, transforming the people into "political subjects" through means including e-democracy, direct democracy and popular participation and transparency.

 The Workers’ Party of Turkey opposes all foreign interventions of the imperialist actors, especially those targeting Middle East, Caucasus and the Balkans, and aggressive actions participated by the Turkish government as well.
 In line with their position, in October 2021, TİP parliamentarians voted against the mandate extending the Turkish military deployment in Syria and Iraq until 2023.

 The party advocates peace and fraternity between the Turkish and Kurdish peoples in Turkey and among the peoples in the world and in the region.